EXPRESSCLUSTER/Milestone/Milestone Xprotect2020 R2 Cluster Setup.md

 1. Click Next.
 1. Click on Connect and select the service MSSQLSERVER from the drop down.
 1. Click OK.
-1. lick Next (for default values) to learn more about parameters please refer the Express Cluster Reference Guide.
+1. Click Next (for default values) to learn more about parameters please refer the Express Cluster Reference Guide.
 Click Next.
 1. Click Finish.
-1. ight click on failover and click Add Resource in builder window.
+1. Right click on failover and click Add Resource in builder window.
 1. Choose service resource.
 1. Type a service name to the resource (Ex: Milestone Data service) and add optional comments if required.
 1. Click Next.